OB error — out of balance

 Step 4

 Remove the rear panel using a T20 Torx driver to access the four shock absorbers, which are responsible for dampening drum movement during the spin cycle.
-Test each shock by compressing it firmly by hand — a worn shock will move freely with little or no resistance, while a healthy shock will push back with firm, consistent damping force.
-Always replace shocks in pairs (left and right) rather than individually, because mismatched damping creates the same uneven motion you are trying to eliminate.
+Test each shock by compressing it firmly by hand — a worn shock will move freely with little or no resistance, while a healthy shock will push back with consistent damping force.
+Always replace shocks in pairs (left and right) rather than individually, as mismatched damping creates the same uneven motion you are trying to eliminate.

 Step 5